FortinetCloudCSE/FortiDevOps/content/01Cloud101/Terraform.md

 Before getting started, ensure you have the following:

-- An Azure subscription
-- Azure CLI installed and configured
+- AWS CLI installed and configured
 - Terraform installed

 #### Installing Terraform